Swan's Video Surveillance Center : Currently Viewing Monitor 1

 "Goodbye Eddie Goodbye" is of course a mashup of "dead rock star / last kiss songs," with elements of Jan and Dean's "Dead Man's Curve", Wayne Cochran's "Last Kiss" (later covered by "Goodbye" Eddie Vedder and Pearl Jam), and the like.
 While exaggerating the ridiculous sentimentality and emo romanticism of these songs, it simultaneously introduces Phantom's critical point of view, which is that consumers, and our pop culture, choose not necessarily what is meritorious, but rather respond to the often crass and manipulative selling of the artist and their persona.
 In Goodbye Eddie, the satire is directed at the phenomenon of the artist's death, alone, pushing record sales and transforming an average performer overnight, in the mind of the public, into a sainted genius, particularly when his demise is cannily exploited by the marketers.
 At the same time, it serves to introduce several of the major thematic elements of the film: self-destruction, ambition, the singleminded pursuit of fame, and Winslow's sacrifice of his art for his love of Phoenix (as Eddie sacrifices himself and his art for the sake of his beloved sister's operation.)
 Thematically, Phantom treats pop music, generally, as a metaphor for the ultimate failure and corruption of the revolution of the 1960s, which De Palma had just witnessed firsthand.
 In 1969, as De Palma sat down to pen the first draft of Phantom's script, it was clear that the establishment, in the form of Nixon, and with the assassinations of Robert Kennedy and Martin Luther King, was reasserting itself, and that all that was left of the revolution and ethos of the '60s was what could be commercialized: t-shirts with Che Guevara's face on them, and mass-produced Warhol prints.
 Winslow and Phoenix both, as we first meet them, have a bit of a '60s feel about them: Winslow with his long hair and lofty, idealistic view of the power of music; and Phoenix, who dresses like an unusually tasteful Grateful Dead fan and, at least at first, embodies the independent, self-directed free spirit afforded by the then-still-newsworthy women's movement.
 Both will be chewed up by the system, personified by Swan, with Winslow losing his long hair (and idealism), and Phoenix trading her jaunty fedora and hep threads to be bound, at film's end, in the time-honored symbol of female servitude: a wedding dress (albeit not the most traditional style).
 Phoenix, who "turns to the dark side" as soon as she is plied with fame and drugs, is the classic hippie-turned-yuppie, before there was such a thing.
 In a delicious irony, Winslow, like Eddie, finds "success" only in death: Phoenix, who had responded with revulsion when he tried to tell her the ugly truth about Swan, seems only to finally understand his devotion to her, and what he had sacrificed for her, as he (spoiler alert!) dies in her arms.

 The Juicy Fruits' performance, which features a (relatively mild) sexual assault on an audience member (played by Andrea Rovillo), is a precursor of the more brutal-yet-PG-safe staged audience interactions to come, and serves to illustrate the fans' sheeplike relationship with the artists Swan has forced down their collective throat: being molested by a greasy Juicy Fruit is apparently a good thing.
 (Swan is perhaps best viewed as a precursor to Fox "News," and corporate-sponsored media in general, whose sheeplike viewers accept propaganda passing for information at face value, even as its talking heads endlessly inform them that they are enjoying the benefits of an actual functioning free press.)
-At the song's end, lead singer Archie Hahn (who does not actually have a Puerto Rican accent -- it was Paul Williams' idea that he adopt one for the song) comically pantomimes Eddie's suicide.
+At the song's end, lead singer Archie Hahn (who does not actually have a Puerto Rican accent -- it was just something he felt was right for the character and the song) comically pantomimes Eddie's suicide.
 This presages the more serious carnage to come, suggesting that the audience is hungry for such antics.
 If a simulated death onstage is fun, surely the real thing will be even more crowd-pleasing.
 The actors playing the Juicy Fruits will appear later in the form of a surf band (called the Juicy Fruits in the body of the film, but referred to as the Beach Bums in the closing credits and on the soundtrack album), and as the Undeads, a goth band.
 The fact that the same actors are used to play all three bands is not mere economy.
 The implication is that Swan just cynically repackages his old offerings with a new coat of paint and foists them on the public again and again, rather than offering anything truly novel, challenging, or creative.
 (We'll have more to say about this later.)
 The band's very name, The Juicy Fruits, seems intended to call to mind "Bubble Gum" -- harmless corporate pop music intended as gateway rock for girls in training bras.
 While we can criticize Swan for foisting this crap, there is equal blame for the audience, which enthusiastically laps it up, over and over, seemingly without question.
 Indeed, one of the refreshing and strikingly original and daring moves Phantom makes is to be intentionally and unapologetically critical of its own audience, and to refuse to allow that audience to, with smug superiority, hold the onscreen audience in contempt.
 In the Juicy Fruits' onscreen audience, we do not see the rubes who filled the onscreen seats in King Kong or The Elephant Man, nor the hateful scum that failed to appreciate Kelly and O'Connor's performance of "Fit as a Fiddle" in Singin' in the Rain, nor the universally evil audience that (until the end) collectively imprisoned Truman in his Show.
 In Phantom, the onscreen audience is indistinguishable from the one in the theater, and complicit in Swan's dictatorial grip on their (our) tastes.

 Because of the Swan Song Fiasco (details on this page of our site) an ugly optical reading "The Juicy Fruits" has been placed over the Majestic's marquee, which had originally said "Swan Song".
 A deleted sequence featuring a beautiful crane shot that lowered from the offending marquee to reveal Winslow pasting his banner over the Juicy Fruits' billboard (which you can see on our site here) was replaced in the final cut by an ugly and abrupt cut from the marquee to Winslow's act of vandalism.
 In the deleted footage, we can see that the billboard featured the same greaser caricature as appears on the Juicy Fruits' bass drumhead and pasted to the side of their piano...a nice bit of Jack Fisk production design.
 (The caricature bears a passing resemblance to Harold Oblong, but we have no idea if it was intended to.)
 As discussed more fully on our Swan Song Fiasco page, this is the first of several modifications made to the film just before release to remove the "Swan Song" verbiage, and, at the same time, unfortunately, destroy a recurring motif in which a shot would open framing something with "Swan Song" on it, and then back or pan away to show the surrounding environment.
 One of the effects of all this last-minute mutilation of the film was that it lost the "Swan is everywhere" feel it would otherwise have had.
 Winslow's banner-pasting escapade was filmed in front of the Majestic Theater, the interior of which, later in the film, will serve as the Paradise's auditorium; but, as mentioned earlier, De Palma actually shot the Juicy Fruits' performance in an entirely different venue, the Phantasmagoria Club.
 If you look closely at the deleted crane shot, you'll see that there's a one-sheet for The Sting in the poster case in the background.
 At the time Phantom was being filmed, the Majestic Theater had been scheduled for demolition (which thankfully never happened), and was not being used as a performance hall.
 Although movies weren't being shown there, its owner, ABC Interstate, maintained office and storage space in the building.
 And the Medallion Theater, also in Dallas, was also an ABC Interstate Theater, and was, at the time Phantom was being shot, showing The Sting.
 So apparently the Interstate group was using the poster case space at the (nonfunctioning) Majestic to advertise their exhibition of The Sting across town.
 The Majestic, incidentally, truly was "majestic" in its time: it played host during its vaudeville heyday to such performers as Mae West, Houdini, and Bob Hope.
 It's now listed in the National Registry of Historic Places and, since being reopened in 1983, has been a venue for live performances: plays, musicals, and concerts.
 There's a Jim Carrey film, appropriately called The Majestic, in which Carrey's character rebuilds a dilapidated movie house.
 The fictional theater in that film, however, is no relation to the Dallas theater used for Phantom; it was a set built in Ferndale, California specifically for the Carrey film.